Last updated on January 5, 2023

 - The Crime Victims’ Compensation Program for assistance from the Texas Attorney General’s office.

 - Additional resources are available through the College Alliance Against Sexual Assault (CAASA) and the Centers for Disease Control.

 Dallas College students, employees and campus visitors are encouraged to report incidents of stalking or intimate partner violence on campus to the Dallas College Police.
-You can call 911 from a campus phone, call the campus police dispatch at 972-860-4290 using a mobile phone or non-campus phone, or text DCCCD to 67283.
+You can call 911 from a campus phone, call the campus police dispatch at 972-860-4290 using a mobile phone or non-campus phone.
 Remember that calling 911 from your mobile phone will contact the local police and not necessarily campus police who can reach you sooner.
 Be prepared to provide your location, such as a room number and building.
-Dallas College Police can also escort you to your car and help give your car’s battery a jump start in case of car trouble while on campus.
+Dallas College Police can also escort you to your car and help give your car’s battery a jump-start in case of car trouble while on campus.

-You can also download the Rave Guardian app at Apple App store and Google Play store.
+You can also contact Dallas College Police using the Rave Guardian app.
+Download the app at Apple App store and Google Play store.
 Rave Guardian allows you to let campus police know your location and electronically escort you to your car.
 It also provides another means to contact the campus police dispatch.

 While you’re reading this, consider programming the campus police dispatch number into your cell phone so you’ll have it ready if an emergency arises on campus.
 Or consider downloading and exploring the Rave Guardian app.

 To report an incident of sexual harassment, sexual assault, stalking, dating violence or domestic violence (collectively, “sexual misconduct”) involving a Dallas College student or employee to the Title IX Team:

 (voicemail available 24/7)